syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-navigations.md

 ### Navigation mode
 You can customize the navigation mode of date range picker by using the [navigationMode]() property of `SfDateRangePicker`, which has options to disable the view navigation through swipe interaction, also allows to scroll the view.
-By default the `navigationMode` set as `DateRangePickerNavigationMode.snap`.
+By default the `navigationMode` set as [DateRangePickerNavigationMode.snap]().

 {% tabs %}
 {% highlight Dart %}